Fuechs/Fux/CONTRIBUTING.md

 ```

 - Do not introduce any unrequired classes.
-- When creating a class, the header file should only include the declaration with comments describing individual elements.
+- When creating a class, the header file should only include the declaration with comments describing individual elements (There are some exceptions to this, e.g. small classes like FuxType).
 - If no body is required, constructors can be defined in the header file (using `: param(param), ... {}`) .
-- The definitions should be in the same order as way are in the header file.
+- The definitions should be in the same order as the declarations in the header file.
 - The layout is as follows:

 ```